 MHSPP and DCFS have enjoyed nearly a decade-long partnership focused on addressing the needs of children and families through training, evaluation, and technical assistance.
 Relying upon the Total Clinical Outcomes Management model, MHSPP has helped the Department to implement decision support strategies as well as approaches to measuring outcomes that are strengths-based, consensus-driven, and contextually sensitive.
 Current MHSPP/DCFS projects include ongoing evaluation of the Integrated Assessment, System of Care, Specialized Foster Care and Child and Youth Investment Team programs, as well as web-based monitoring of residential placements.
 More recently, as data have accumulated on longitudinal trajectories of progress over time, our data analyses address questions by looking across these programs for patterns and changes.
 Other innovative work includes the Statewide Provider Database and geomapping websites, providing easy access to geographically organized information on community resources, performance based contracting in residential treatment, and consultation on the development of aftercare programming for youth returning from stays in the juvenile justice system.

-The Center for Child Trauma Assessment and Service Planning of the National Child Traumatic Stress Network (PI: Cassandra Kisiel, PhD)
+The Center for Child Trauma Assessment, Services, and Interventions of the National Child Traumatic Stress Network (PI: Cassandra Kisiel, PhD)

-Please see the CCTASP website for more information: cctasi.northwestern.edu.
+Please see the CCTASI website for more information: cctasi.northwestern.edu.